tokio-rs/website/content/tokio/tutorial/spawning.md

 need to add some concurrency.

 [[info]]
-| Concurrency and parallelism is not the same thing.
+| Concurrency and parallelism are not the same thing.
 If you alternate between
 | two tasks, then you are working on both tasks concurrently, but not in
 | parallel.
 For it to qualify as parallel, you would need two people, one
 | dedicated to each task.